tk0987/SLA-printer/README.md

 basic motor and gui connection added. next:
 1. refine motor control code -done
 2. drive lcd for printing - done
 3. check it all and refine if needed - in progress.
-It will (probably) be ready tommorow.
+It will (probably) be ready tommorow. and every day there will be tomorrow...